 We can only thank all the institutions, companies and individuals who contributed to inviting us to visit the Netherlands.
 It was a golden opportunity to study and exchange views with Dutch friends.”

 As the delegation of Yemen’s Ministry of Water and Environment currently continues working on a roadmap development, The Hague Academy’s training team is actively supporting them in a series of online workshops.
-In the second and final phase of the programme, the roadmap document and workflows are to be presented to a broader audience of Ministries, Embassy of the Kingdom of the Netherlands in Yemen, as well as to potential donors and partners.
+In the second and final phase of the programme, the roadmap document is to be presented to a broader audience of Ministries, Embassy of the Kingdom of the Netherlands in Yemen, as well as to potential donors and partners.

 We offer a diversity of courses throughout the year.
 Here are several other courses you might like.